 As the name suggests, a deep chemical peel penetrates the outer and medium layers of skin more deeply than other chemical peels.
 This peel uses the strongest acid solution to remove or reduce deeper wrinkles, acne, scars, freckles, and skin discoloration.
 This type of peel is usually reserved for your face.

-Your procedure is done right in your doctor’s office.
+Your procedure is done right in your dermatologist’s office.
 It may take up to two hours, although for part of that time, you’re reviewing important follow-up instructions, such as:

 - Stay out of the sun completely while you heal from a deep chemical peel